Modola

-Temidola Awosika, (born 17 April 2005), known professionally as Modola, is an Italian based Nigerian singer and songwriter. she rose to prominence with the release of the song "Talk", which went viral online and peaked at number 59 on the TurnTable Top 100.
-On March 2025, she ranked number 7 on TurnTable 's NXT Emerging Top Artistes.
+Temidola Awosika (born 17 April 2005), known professionally as Modola (/it/ stylised in all caps as MODOLA), is an Italian-based Nigerian singer-songwriter and dancer.
+She rose to prominence with the release of the song "Talk", which went viral online and peaked at number 59 on the TurnTable Top 100.
+In March 2025, she ranked number 7 on TurnTable 's NXT Emerging Top Artistes.
+She released her debut EP, New Light, in July 2025 under PG Records.

-Early life
+Early life and education

-Awosika was born on 17 April 2005 in Lagos State, Nigeria, to parents of Yoruba descent, and grew up in Italy, where she studied Arts and Humanities and Social Sciences.
+Temidola Awosika was born on 17 April 2005 in Lagos State, Nigerian to a family of Yoruba descent, and grew up in Italy, where she studied Arts and Humanities and Social Sciences.

 Awosika spent most of her childhood and teenage years in Milan, where her parents relocated when she was two.
+She first expressed interest in music and performance at a young age; while growing up, she frequently sang and danced at home and later became known among classmates for performing during school breaks.

-In an interview with Tacha, Modola stated that she played badminton competitively as a teenager.
+In an interview with Natacha Akide, Awosika mentioned that she played badminton competitively as a teenager.
 She also noted that her parents did not support her decision to pursue a career in music after leaving sports.
+But her father later expressed conditional support after it became clear she intended to proceed with her plans.
+Awosika said that once she made up her mind about pursuing a music career, she took some time to watch performances and interviews of established artists through YouTube and other forms of social media.
+The artists who inspired her were Michael Jackson, Louis Armstrong, James Brown, and Aretha Franklin.